Hina-husain/WitchyWitch/README.md

 ## Usage
--Start the game: Tap the start button to begin flying.
+- Start the game: Tap the start button to begin flying.
--Control the witch: Tap the space button to make the witch fly higher.
+- Control the witch: Tap the space button to make the witch fly higher.
 Release to let her descend.
--Avoid obstacles: Navigate through the forest without hitting any obstacles.
+- Avoid obstacles: Navigate through the forest without hitting any obstacles.

 Enjoy playing Witchy Witch and become the ultimate witch of the night!
 If you have any questions or need assistance, feel free to open an issue or contact the project maintainer.
 Happy flying!